 I'm worried my cancer will come back

-Worrying that cancer will come back again is very common, especially when treatment has ended.
-If you’re in remission, you might have lots of questions about the risk of having to go through this again.
-Read more about the risks of cancer coming back, and who to talk to if you’re worried.
+It’s really common to worry that your cancer will come back after treatment has finished.
+If you’re in remission, you might have lots of questions about this.
+Read more about the risks of cancer coming back, and who to talk to if you’re concerned.

-- It’s not easy to know for sure if it will come back, because cancers can come back for some people
+- It’s not easy to say for sure if it will or not

-- But the longer most cancers have stayed away, the less likely that they’ll come back.
+- The longer most cancers have stayed away, the less likely it is that they’ll come back.

-‘Will the cancer come back?’ is usually one of the first questions people ask when they find out their cancer is in remission, and it can be a difficult one to cope with.
+When you don’t have any signs and symptoms of cancer anymore it’s called being ‘in remission’.
+‘Will my cancer come back?’ is usually one of the first questions people ask when they find out their cancer is in remission, and it can be a difficult one to cope with.